-The 3600 German equatorial was designed to meet the needs of the advanced observer who requires a mount with maximum strength and rigidity for today's large imaging instruments.
+The 3600GTO German equatorial was designed to meet the needs of the advanced observer who requires a mount with maximum strength and rigidity for today's large imaging instruments.
 The excess material in both axes has been carved out while retaining a heavily ribbed structure for internal strength and rigidity.
 The axes can be separated for transport to a remote dark site, but this mount is primarily intended as an observatory platform for large loads and critical applications.

-The DC servo motor drive with GTO computer system, the keypad with its digital display screen, and the included PulseGuideTM and PEMProTM v.2.x software (most current version) all combine to offer extraordinary sophistication for today's observer.
-We have employed two of the precise Swiss DC servo motors on each axis to provide the extra power needed for large loads and to smooth out the power curve of the system for incredibly smooth operation, especially in tracking and guiding.
+The DC servo motor drive with GTO computer system, the keypad with its digital display screen, and the included PulseGuide[TM] and PEMPro[TM] software all combine to offer extraordinary sophistication for today's observer.
 Optional precision encoders for real-time periodic error elimination and limit switches for safety in remote observatories are available as upgrade accessories when the mount is ordered.
 Whether you enjoy visual astronomy exclusively or plan an aggressive astrophotography or CCD imaging program, this mount will allow you to maximize your night out under the stars.

-The advanced keypad features allow you to slew automatically to objects in a wide range of databases as well as any R.A./Dec coordinate.
+The advanced keypad features allow you to slew automatically to objects in a wide range of databases as well as any R.A./Dec. coordinate.
 A large selection of common names for stars and other objects makes your selection a snap.
-The rapid slew rate of 3 degrees per second (720x) allows you to locate objects very quickly and accurately.
+The rapid slew rate of 2.5 degrees per second (600x) allows you to locate objects very quickly and accurately.
 You will be very pleased with the intuitive operation of this keypad.
 There are no complicated sequences of keystrokes to remember.
 It is so easy to use that even if you don't use it for a few months, you will feel at home with the keypad very quickly.